aaronr7734/team-8-project/reports/report-06.md

 **Aaron**:

 In Tuesday's meeting, we collectively refined our vision for the project, leading me to draft a thorough system description.
 During Thursday's follow-up session, I assisted the team in dissecting my system description and contributed to the logistics of generating our class diagram.
 Updates were made to classes not initially detailed in my system description; I documented these changes and forwarded them to Chase.
 With my feedback, Chase amended the text to correspond with our newly revised class diagram.
-My appreciation this week is directed toward Chase for adeptly navigating my occasionally disorganized notes.
-Lastly, owing to an accidentally incorrect domain purchase I made last week, we are rebranding our group to StudentDiscountz.

 **Elizabeth**:

-For this week, I downloaded Django and ReactJS in order to set up what I needed to jump start the beginning of the coding process.
-During the meeting, I participated in the creation of the UML diagrams and establishing each part of functionality on the website.
-Though we didn't start coding this week, I discussed with team about the different frameworks we wanted to use.
+For this week, I downloaded Django and ReactJS in order to set up what I needed to jump-start the beginning of the coding process.
+During the meeting, I participated in the creation of the UML diagrams and establishing each part of the functionality on the website.
+Though we didn't start coding this week, I discussed with the team about the different frameworks we wanted to use.
 This includes ReactJS, Django, Backbone, and Bootstrap.
 I also touched base on how the front page is going to be designed, which has helped our project become more crystallized.

 **Ceanna**
-This week, I was in charge of the UML diagram.
-In our meeting, we sat down and talked about how the diagram looked.
-As we were talking about the UML diagram I input it into the computer.
-I used the drawio program.
-I was in talks with Chase and Aaron to make sure that if we had any changes to the UML diagram, I would change it.
-I set up the slides for the presentation that is next week.
-With coding, I downloaded a couple of programs so that we could start coding as soon as possible.
-The programs are Django and ReactJS.
-I played around with ReactJS to see how it works.
+This week, I was in charge of creating the UML diagram.
+In our meeting, we sat down drew on the whiteboard, and talked about how the diagram should look throughout the meeting.
+As we were talking about the UML diagram I was simultaneously drawing the diagram on my laptop using the Drawio program.
+I communicated with Chase and Aaron to make sure that we were on the same page about any changes to the UML diagram, so I could update it.
+Once the meeting was over, I set up the slides for the presentation so we could start preparing for next week.
+As for coding this week, I downloaded a couple of programs so that we could start coding as soon as possible.
+Those programs were Django and ReactJS and I played around with them to see how they work so I can get a better idea before we start coding.

 2. Project Retrospective

+**Appreciations**:
-**Appreciations**: Chase did an amazing job edited the UML diagram and helped Aaron update the description of the model.
+   Elizabeth's Thoughts: Ceanna did an amazing job editing the UML diagram and helped Aaron and Chase update the description of the model.
-Jennie for taking charge this week, and making sure that we had a goal this week, and hitting the mark.
+   Ceanna's Thoughts: Jennie for taking charge this week, making sure that we had a goal this week, and hitting the mark.
+   Aaron's Thoughts: My appreciation this week is directed toward Chase for adeptly navigating my occasionally disorganized notes.
+   Chase's Thoughts:
+   Jessica's Thoughts:
+   Jennie's Thoughts:

+**Successes**:
-**Successes**: We are on track to meeting our goals and the communication has improved.
+   Elizabeth's Thoughts: We are on track to meeting our goals and the communication has improved.
-We as a group are using github more this week.
+   Ceanna's Thoughts: We as a group are using GitHub more this week.
+   Aaron's Thoughts:
+   Chase's Thoughts:
+   Jessica's Thoughts:
+   Jennie's Thoughts:

+**Failures**:
-**Failures**: It was difficult to make some decisions.
+   Elizabeth's Thoughts: It was difficult to make some decisions.
-Django and ReactJS had a hard time downloading on some people's computers.
+   Ceanna's Thoughts: Django and ReactJS had a hard time downloading on some people's computers.
+   Aaron's Thoughts: Owing to an accidentally incorrect domain purchase I made last week, we are rebranding our group to StudentDiscountz.
+   Chase's Thoughts:
+   Jessica's Thoughts:
+   Jennie's Thoughts:

+**Barriers**:
-**Barriers**: Discussing and setting up the frameworks is taking longer than expected.
+   Elizabeth's Thoughts: Discussing and setting up the frameworks is taking longer than expected.
-Having a hard time working around GitHub, and making sure that we do not have any merger errors.
+   Ceanna's Thoughts: Having a hard time working around GitHub, and making sure that we do not have any merger errors.
+   Aaron's Thoughts:
+   Chase's Thoughts:
+   Jessica's Thoughts:
+   Jennie's Thoughts:

-**What should we do next time**: I think we could use ClickUp to be more organized with tasks and where we are in the process.
-We should talk more about how we are going to break the code for next week.
+**What should we do next time**:
+   Elizabeth's Thoughts: I think we could use ClickUp to be more organized with tasks and where we are in the process.
+   Ceanna's Thoughts: We should talk more about how we are going to break the code for next week.
+   Aaron's Thoughts:
+   Chase's Thoughts:
+   Jessica's Thoughts:
+   Jennie's Thoughts:

 3. Next Steps